FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 **So far in the course we've built a typical RESTful style Client-Server application.**

-This architechture has been in use for a long time.
+This architecture has been in use for a long time.
 For experienced developers, the shortcomings of this type of application have become obvious, here are a few:

 - HTTP is a slow and bloated transport protocol